lubuntu-team/manual/source/3/3.1/3.1.5/nm-tray.rst

 To view your own networking information right click the applet :menuselection:`Connection Information` which will pop up a window with information such as your ip address.
 On this window each interface will show the names of each network interface in a tab bar along the top.
 The field :guilabel:`Interface` Shows you the name of your network adapter to the system what type of connection it is.
 The label for :guilabel:`Driver` shows you what driver is in use for this network interface.
 The field :guilabel:`Speed` shows the speed supported by the connection.

 The section :guilabel:`IPV4` shows you information on your settings for networking using IPV4.
-The section :guilabel:`IP Address` shows you  your current ip adress.
+The section :guilabel:`IP Address` shows you  your current ip address.
 The :guilabel:`DNS` fields show where your dns looks up the domain names of websites and finds them.

 Screenshot
 ----------